robin-raymond/zax.io/warnings-errors.md

 #### Enabling/disabling a compiler warning

 A warning can be enabled or disabled by using the `[[warning=<option>, <optional-registered-warning-name>]]`.
 If the compiler compiles-in the `warning` directive, the compiler will enable or disable the compiler warning or treat a specific warning as an error or merely as a warning.
-All compilers must register their warnings meanings into a shared authority registry.
+All compilers must register their warnings meanings into a shared authoritative registry.
 Experimental non-standard warnings names must include an `x-` prefix as part of the warning name.
 Naming a specific warning is optional.
 If the compiler warning name is not specified, the directive will apply to all warnings.

 The options for warnings are:
 * `yes` - enables the warning for only to the current statement